imalitavakoli/learn-uml2/README.md

   - Draw actors.
   - Draw system boundary.
   - And finally draw use cases inside of the system boundary.
-2. Write description for all of the use cases one by one:
+2. Now write description for all of the use cases one by one:
   - Use Case Name: We write the name of the Use Case we're going to describe.
   - Related Requirement: Describe what the system shall and must do.
 We actually write a general description about all the works that system needs to do step by step.
   - Goal In Context: Describe the Use Case's general final goal.